Gap Analysis

 A gap analysis is a systematic method for identifying gaps between the current state (as-is) and the desired state (to-be).
 It helps to identify areas for action and develop targeted measures.

 The duration of a gap analysis depends on its complexity and scope.
-Typically, we plan for 2–
+Typically, we plan for 2–4 weeks for execution and evaluation.

 A gap analysis offers numerous benefits: clear identification of areas for action, efficient resource allocation, prioritized action planning, and a sound basis for strategic decisions.